choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 <br>

 > [!TIP]
-> The supplied file "nobleComp.vbs" is a Visual Basic Script that can be used to create a desktop shortcut, to be able to launch the nobleComp app by simply double-clicking the shortcut.
+> The supplied file "nobleComp.vbs" is a Visual Basic Script that can be used to create a desktop shortcut, so that the app can be launched by simply double-clicking the shortcut.
 To create the shortcut right-click anywhere on the desktop and select New > Shortuct from the pop-up menu.
 Then set the Target field to the full path to the nobleComp.vbs file:

 <br>